Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release
 MONAI Workload Manager R1

-### [REQ] MWM SHALL allow application produced outputs routed back to another application
-MWM shall allow output of an application to be routed back to other application(s).

-#### Background
-Given that DDA only filters data based on a static list of rules and cannot apply complex algorithms to a dataset, it may often not meet the needs of an application.
-Therefore, this requirement enables user to construct a complex data filtering application to decide and output the dataset that is suitable for another application.

-#### Verification Strategy
-Deploy and link a data filtering application and a main application.
-Verify that the main application receives output from the data filtering application.

-#### Target Release
-MONAI Workload Manager R2

 ## Data Export Requirements

 ### [REQ] MWM SHALL support multiple export sinks (destinations)